 Menus offer a tempting array of starters and an impressive main course selection including some house specials.
 Steaks are very popular and fresh seasonal and local produce features strongly, in dishes such as Lough Neagh brown trout with pollen smokies and pickled ginger, perhaps followed by local hill grazed lamb with a cashew pesto crust, sweet potato gratin broad bean feta and pea shoots, all served in healthy portion sizes and stylishly presented in varying shapes and sizes of white crockery.

 The promise of colourful, appetising food is followed through with good cooking and plenty of flavour, clearly pleasing the mix of clientele - families, couples, the young and not so young.

-A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made in The Plough) contrasts beautifully with coconut ice-cream, for example, and the Pecan Pie is equally good.
+A short dessert menu – maybe a choice of five – makes up in deliciousness anything it may lack in length: a dark, soft, smooth, rich Chocolate Nemesis (made at The Plough) contrasts beautifully with coconut ice-cream, for example, and the Pecan Pie is equally good.

 The wine list offers a limited selection of modestly priced (about 22, £13-£20) red and white and rosé wines, predominantly from Spain, Chile, South Africa and Australia – and wines by the glass are available in two measures, 175ml or 250ml.

 Together with good food and good value, you’ll also get good service here - very friendly, smartly black-uniformed waiting staff (all local) work quickly and without fuss, bringing order as they go – there’s a nice happy atmosphere with lots of buzz in background.
 It’s not hard to see why this place is so popular.